Skip to main content

 ChatGPT prompts for course creation

-Once your course plan is ready, it’s time to bring it to life.
+Once your course plan is ready, it's time to build it.

 Here's how different teams can use prompts to create meaningful, interactive training.

 Take a Customer Support team building a course on handling complaints.
-Their goal is to turn real-world experience into training that improves confidence and empathy.
-ChatGPT can help turn that expertise into practical, engaging lessons that learners actually use.
+Their goal is to turn real experience into a lesson plan that improves confidence and empathy.

 Try these:

-4. “Develop a lesson plan for new support agents that includes visual aids, short scenarios, and reflection questions.”
+• "Develop a lesson for new support agents that includes visual aids, short scenarios, and a positive and encouraging tone throughout."

-Customization tip: Upload or reference one of your past Customer Support courses when prompting ChatGPT.
-Including your previous content helps the AI stay on-brand, match your tone, and design lessons that reflect your team’s real voice.
+Customization tip: Upload or reference one of your past courses when prompting ChatGPT.
+Including previous course materials helps the AI stay on-brand, match your tone, and reflect your team's real voice.

 Creating quiz questions

 Now imagine a Sales Enablement team training new reps on product knowledge.
-They need quiz questions that feel engaging (not intimidating) and that reinforce learning through real-world scenarios.
-ChatGPT can help you write quizzes that test understanding while keeping learners motivated.
+They need a comprehensive and engaging quiz that reinforces learning through real world scenarios, not just multiple choice recall.

 Try these:

-1. “What’s the best way to create an interactive quiz for a Sales Enablement team training new hires on a new product?
-Keep it short, around 5 questions that take 3 minutes to complete.”
+• "Create an interactive quiz for a Sales team training new hires on a new product.
+Keep it to 5 questions, use scenario-based prompts that stimulate critical thinking."

-2. “Write 5 multiple-choice questions that accurately assess learners’ understanding of key product features.”
+• "Write 5 multiple choice questions that accurately assess learners' understanding of key product features."

-4. “Design a comprehensive and engaging quiz to reinforce product benefits and objection-handling techniques.”
+• "Design a comprehensive and engaging quiz that reinforces product benefits and includes constructive feedback after each answer."

-Customization tip: Add your previous quiz banks or product playbooks when prompting ChatGPT.
-This context helps generate questions that reflect your brand voice, product language, and the real situations your learners face.
+Customization tip: Add your product playbooks or past quiz banks when prompting.
+This helps generate questions that reflect your brand voice and the real situations your learners face.

 Drafting video scripts

-Now imagine a People & Culture team creating short leadership training videos.
-They want content that feels conversational and authentic, something managers can record quickly and share inside their training platform.
-ChatGPT can help shape scripts that are clear, warm, and ready to record.
+A People & Culture team creating short leadership training videos needs scripts that feel conversational and authentic.
+Something managers can record quickly and share directly inside their training platform.

 Try these:

-1. “What’s the best way to write a short video script for a People & Culture team teaching managers how to lead with empathy?
-Keep the video under 3 minutes.”
+• "Write a short video script for a People & Culture team teaching managers how to lead with empathy.
+Keep it under 3 minutes with a positive and encouraging tone."

-2. “Create a script for a leadership video lesson that explains key concepts in feedback conversations through real-world examples.”
+• "Create a script for a leadership video that explains key concepts in feedback conversations through real world examples."

-4. “Write a script outline for managers conducting effective 1:1s that includes short visual cues and reflection prompts.”
+• "Write a script outline for conducting effective 1:1s that includes talking points and encourages interactive participation."

 Customization tip: Reference your past leadership videos or internal training scripts when prompting ChatGPT.
-This helps the AI match your brand’s tone, pacing, and message style for more consistent, on-brand results.
+This keeps tone, pacing, and messaging consistent across your course materials.

 Pro tip: Coassemble integrates directly with Loom, so you can drop your videos straight into your course.
 It's the fastest way to turn recorded lessons into interactive, visual training your learners can revisit anytime.